GIScience/gis-training-resource-center/content/Modul_5/en_qgis_non_spatial_tools.md

 ```
 An example could be to calculate the population density based on the already existing fields Population and Area.

 A very important tool for such calculations is the __Field Calculator__.
-It allows you to __perform calculations based on existing attribute values or defined functions__, for example, to calculate the length or area of a geometry feature.
+It allows you to __perform calculations based on existing attribute values or defined functions__, for example, to calculate the length or area of a geometry feature or in the given example, could be used to calculate the population density based on the already existing fields Population and Area.
 The results of these calculations can be written into a new field or update an existing field.

 ```{figure} /fig/en_field_calculator_red_boxes.png
 ---